 The Great Morel is all about sharing information on morels and this little post focuses on the positive health benefits of the morel mushroom.
 In the FAQ section, you can find the nutrient value of the morel mushroom, and yet it is often difficult to find a great deal of validated information.
-The Great Morel discovered a great resource which will help us uncover and understand the health benefits of the morel.
+The Great Morel discovered a great resource which will help us uncover and understand the health benefits and nutritional value of the morel.

 Oliver Carlin from CurativeMushrooms.com has compiled a great article on the 4 Super Health Benefits of Morel Mushrooms, and has been kind enough to allow The Great Morel to share this information.
 Oliver began researching different ways of improving his health back in 2011.
 That led him to discovering the amazing health benefits that mushrooms have on the body.
 His goal (which The Great Morel shares) is to share information about hunting, growing and cooking mushrooms that taste amazing with as many people as possible.